 Local events & festivals.

-Aruba's social calendar is jam-packed with festivals, highlighting its artistic side.
 Celebrate local culture through music and dance at weekly festivals, including the Carubbian Festival on Thursdays and Bonbini Aruba Festival on Tuesdays.
-Listen to traditional Aruban sounds at Dande Festival (Dec.
-27).Learn More
+Carnival is the island's biggest event of the year (January-February) with "jump-ups" (street parties), musical events and the Grand Parade on Feb.
+26.Learn More

 Aruba's "wild side."

 Search for alcoves, abandoned gold mines, ancient caves and otherworldly rock formations on Aruba's eastern and northern ends.
 Sites at Ayo and Casibari even evoke Stonehenge.
 Popular diving locations, shallow reefs and wreck sites can be reached by sail or kayak.
 Beachgoers can get in on the action with kite surfing and parasailing.Learn More

 Bond in paradise.

 Make a splash at De Palm Island, a private family-friendly island boasting water park fun, banana-boat rides and zip lines.
 Or head to the shallow waters of Baby Beach for a calm day of snorkeling.
 For additional family adventure, take the kids to the Butterfly Farm, Donkey Sanctuary or Ostrich Farm for up-close encounters.Learn More